Multiverse-Framework/Multiverse/docs/source/tutorials/tutorial_3.rst

 Conclusion
 ----------

 Congratulations!
-You have successfully added robots and objects to the simulation in Multiverse.
+You have successfully added robots and objects to the MuJoCo simulation in Multiverse.

 Next Steps
 ----------

-- Deploy ROS as Multiverse Clients to interact with the simulation.
+- Adding robots and objects to the other simulations.